-Any member of staff, visitor or volunteer who has a concern about a Student's welfare or receives a disclosure of abuse will make an accurate record, as soon as possible, noting what was said or seen, putting the event into context and giving the full date, time and
+Any member of staff, visitor or volunteer who has a concern about a student's welfare or receives a disclosure of abuse will make an accurate record, as soon as possible, noting what was said or seen, putting the event into context and giving the full date, time and location.
+Where possible this will be noted on the school's safeguarding and child protection electronic system.

-If injuries or marks have been observed which cause concern, these should be recorded on a body map outline, giving an indication of size and whether there is a defined shape to the mark or injury.
+If injuries or marks have been observed which cause concern, these should be recorded on a body map outline (within My Concern), giving an indication of size and whether there is a defined shape to the mark or injury.